-Don’t get me wrong – I’m ecstatic that DC Classics is continuing on as Multiverse.
-I’m hopeful that the absolute glut of Multiverse Arrow figures don’t make Calvin Harris Superman hard to find.
-I loved picking up the MOTU Dark Knight Returns trio last week and look forward to more.
-I’m hopeful that Mattel will still do some truly classic figures in there – we still do not have a good classic Superman in light blue with a proper S-shield.
+Mattel’s reveal of their New 52 Doomsday Collect & Connect last weekend got me thinking about how happy I was that Mattycollector managed to release a classic Doomsday before the line ended.
+If not for that, then that unnecessarily-tusked Doomsday would have to suffice.
+Don’t get me wrong.
+I’m ecstatic that DC Classics is continuing on as the 6″ Multiverse live.
+I’m hopeful that the absolute glut of TV-based Multiverse Arrow figures don’t make upcoming comic versions hard to find.
+I loved picking up the MOTU Dark Knight Returns trio last week and look forward to grabbing many more as long as Mattel will still make a few truly Classic figures in there.
+We still don’t have a good classic Superman in light blue with a proper S-shield.
 Just sayin’.

 But I digress.
 Doomsday.
 When I was thinking about this being the “Final Figure”, I realized that I was apparently holding off the inevitable – I never reviewed him.
 I opened him because his box took up too much space in the review pile, but he kinda just sat there after I popped him loose, never able to join his fellow figures.
 Oops.
 Since he’s no longer the “final figure”, I thought this would be a good time to get him wrapped up so I can review some of these newer figures that have been sent over.